NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 *irked linguist noises*

+----- __509.2__ -----2022-06-07 15:11:07+08:00:

+There isn't a single Chinese language, but rather a variety of languages with a common ancestor grouped under the Sinitic label.
+Mandarin, which is the basis of Standard Chinese and which is the most widely-spoken Chinese language on both sides of the Taiwan strait, is only one of these.
+I for one speak Cantonese natively, which is a language within the Yue subgroup that is not mutually intelligible with Mandarin.

 ### 510: [What was the reaction of the pope and other important Christian figures of the time to the Taiping Rebellion?](https://old.reddit.com/r/AskHistorians/comments/v6ffvk/what_was_the_reaction_of_the_pope_and_other/), submitted on 2022-06-07 06:25:35+08:00.

 ----- __510.1__ -----2022-06-07 12:50:51+08:00: